sudarsunkannan/CS519/homework1/homework1.md

 The first step would be to write a simple benchmark to measure the cost of the system call; you will add a new dummy system call (hello_kernel) to your OS in the Linux kernel's [mm/mmap.c]: https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/mm/mmap.c?h=linux-4.17.y file.
-Somw pointers about how to add a system call to the OS are below and there are thousands of other references.
+Some pointers about how to add a system call to the OS are below and there are thousands of other references.

 [Ref 1](https://shanetully.com/2014/04/adding-a-syscall-to-linux-3-14/)

 [Ref 2] (https://macboypro.wordpress.com/2009/05/15/adding-a-custom-system-call-to-the-linux-os/)

 Once you have added a system call, measure the cost of invoking a system call